GoogleCloudPlatform/professional-services-data-validator/README.md

 by, e.g. `SELECT last_updated::DATE, COUNT(*) FROM my.table` will produce a resultset that breaks down the count of rows per calendar date.

-### Comparison Fields
+### Hash and Comparison Fields

-For row validations you need to specify the specific columns that you want to compare.
+Row level validations can involve either a hash/checksum or comparison fields.
+A hash validation (`--hash '*'`) will first sanitize the data with the following operations on all or selected columns: CAST to string, IFNULL replace with a default replacement string, RSTRIP, and UPPER.
+Then, it will CONCAT() the results and run a SHA256() hash and compare the source and target results.
+Since each row will be returned in the result set, it is recommended to utilize the `--use-random-row` feature to validate a subset of the table.

+Comparison field validations (`--comp-fields column`) involve an value comparison of the column values.
 These values will be compared via a JOIN on their corresponding primary key and will be evaluated for an exact match.

+See hash and comparison field validations in the [Examples](https://github.com/GoogleCloudPlatform/professional-services-data-validator/blob/develop/docs/examples.md#run-a-row-hash-validation-for-all-rows) page.

 ### Calculated Fields

 Sometimes direct comparisons are not feasible between databases due to differences in how particular data types may be handled.
-These differences can be resolved by applying functions to columns in the source query itself.
+These differences can be resolved by applying functions to columns in the query itself.
 Examples might include trimming whitespace from a string, converting strings to a single case to compare case insensitivity, or rounding numeric types to a significant figure.

 Once a calculated field is defined, it can be referenced by other calculated fields at any "depth" or higher.
 Depth controls how many subqueries are executed in the resulting query.
-For example, with the following yaml config...
+For example, with the following YAML config...

 ```
 - calculated_fields: